 Managing litter for optimal cocci cycling

-It’s important to note that PLT®, which is commonly used for pH manipulation, can be utilized without impact to cocci immunization.
+Turner noted that that PLT®, which is commonly used for ammonia control and pH manipulation, can be utilized without impact to cocci immunization.
 “There is no known interaction of pH with coccidiosis,” said Turner.

 As industry investment in cage-free layers increases, so will the search for intuitive solutions that address the common challenges of this production model.